Limited-time offer

 Complying with complex regulations like the NIS 2 Directive is never easy, but if you have a clear plan for how to do it, this whole project will become more straightforward.
 This article presents best practice on which steps to follow to achieve full compliance with NIS2 Chapter IV called “Cybersecurity risk-management measures and reporting obligations” — the article focuses on this chapter because it presents key NIS 2 requirements that companies (i.e., essential and important entities) need to be compliant with.

-To become compliant with NIS 2 Chapter IV called “Cybersecurity risk-management measures and reporting obligations,” companies need to follow 15 steps that start with obtaining management support, and end with periodic internal audit, management review, and corrective actions.
+To become compliant with NIS 2 Chapter IV, called “Cybersecurity risk-management measures and reporting obligations,” companies need to follow 16 steps that start with gap analysis, and end with periodic internal audit, management review, and corrective actions.

 You might think that, since NIS2 is mandatory, complying with this regulation will go smoothly with or without senior management commitment.
 Unfortunately, the reality is different — if the top management does not actively support such a project, it will be slow, underfunded, and blocked at every possible step.